 When you go above that 50 percent threshold, it signals to lenders that you may have difficulty making your credit payments.
 You may go over 50 percent of your available credit due to taking on additional debt to get because maybe your household income has been reduced due to COVID-19.

 It’s expected that a lot more Canadians will be closer to being maxed out than before.
-The minimum credit score of 680 can hinder Canadians looking at even relatively low home prices.
+The minimum credit score of 680 can hinder Canadians from looking at even relatively low home prices.
 You can include someone as a guarantor or co-signer if you don’t meet the minimum score.
 It may help get your mortgage application approved.

 Maximum Debt Servicing Ratios Lowered